andreferreiracj/ProjetoACA/README.md

 By André Ferreira

 Discord bot for movie recommendations and film news.
+====Objectives:
+Film recommendations from arrays with the specific genre.
+Scrapper of news from a film news website.
+====Acomplished:
+Film recommendations from arrays with the specific genre.

 You gotta go to the discord developer portal and use the tokens of your server.